ShefaliGoel95/TrueHealth/README.md

 	• NSCompoundPredicate.

-		⁃ pvides a way to bring one or more filters together.
+		⁃ provides a way to bring one or more filters together.
 		⁃ n the sample app , the final result is a query that gets you all workouts with other as the activity type and Prancercise Tracker as the source app.

 	•NSSortDescriptor(key: , ascending:)